-The following FAQs are listed by topic in alphabetical order for reference.
-Topics include website links as information changes quickly.
-The date following each link refers to the CDC update used in this FAQ.
+The following FAQs are listed by topic in alphabetical order for quick reference.
+They include website links as information changes quickly.
+The dates following each link refer to the last time the link was known to be updated.

-These FAQs can relate to a home health, hospice, private duty, infusion, palliative care or DMEPOS providers.
-Weekly updates made to topics or websites are noted in red to make it easier to see changes week to week.
+Unless otherwise noted, the recommendations relate to a home health, hospice, private duty, infusion, palliative care or DMEPOS provider.
+Weekly updates made to topics or websites are noted in red with the corresponding week noted to make it easier to see changes week to week.